Kelowna director turns camera on herself to break taboos - Kelowna Capital News

 Chelsea McEvoy and James Hektner have been together for five years and have turned to modern medicine to expand their family.

-“It’s very taboo too talking about sex with disabilities,” said McEvoy.
-“That is a stigma we are trying to break too in this documentary.”
+“It’s very taboo, too … talking about sex with disabilities,” said McEvoy.
+“That is a stigma we are trying to break in this documentary.”

 The director also co-writes a blog with friend, Samantha Baxter who is married to Shawn who is a T4 incomplete paraplegic.
 The duo wanted to create something that was focused on the partners because they felt everything on the internet was focused on the person in the chair.
 When searching online they couldn’t find the advice they were looking for to make sure their relationships flourished.